-Boston College is a Jesuit University with over 14,000 students, 761 full-time faculty members and more than 165,000 active alumni.
+Boston College is a Jesuit University with over 14,800 students, 892 full-time faculty members and more than 188,000 active alumni.
 Since its founding in 1863, the university has known extraordinary growth and change.

-The university is comprised of the following colleges and schools: College of Arts & Sciences, Carroll School of Management, Connell School of Nursing, Lynch School of Education, Woods College of Advancing Studies, Boston College Law School, Graduate School of Social Work, School of Theology and Ministry.
+The university is comprised of the following colleges and schools: Morrissey College of Arts & Sciences, Carroll School of Management, Connell School of Nursing, Lynch School of Education, Woods College of Advancing Studies, Boston College Law School, Graduate School of Social Work, School of Theology and Ministry.

-The Graduate School of Arts and Sciences
+The Graduate School of the Morrissey College of Arts and Sciences

-The Graduate School of Arts and Sciences (GSAS) is the oldest and largest of the university's seven graduate and professional schools.
+The Graduate School of the Morrissey College of Arts and Sciences (GSAS) is the oldest and largest of the university's seven graduate and professional schools.
 The Graduate School offers programs of study in the humanities, social sciences and natural sciences leading to the degrees of Doctor of Philosophy (PhD), Master of Art (MA) and Master of Science (M.S.).
 In addition, numerous dual-degree opportunities are offered in cooperation with the university's professional schools including: the Carroll School of Management, the Boston College Law School, the Lynch School of Education and the Graduate School of Social Work.